FLOWARN/EF5-builder-toolkit/README.md

 PRECIP=IMERG
 PET=CLIMO
 OUTPUT=/outputs/
-PARAM_SET=CREST
+PARAM_SET=myCREST
-ROUTING_PARAM_Set=KinematicWave
+ROUTING_PARAM_Set=myKinematicWave
 TIMESTEP=30u
 TIME_BEGIN=202406210000
 TIME_END=202406210400
 ```

-> **:Important:** The other blocks in this sample file (e.g., paths to forcing data) must still contain valid entries.
+> **❗Important:** The other blocks in this sample file (e.g., paths to forcing data) must still contain valid entries.
 EF5 may check for the existence of these files even though they are not used in the CLIP_GAUGE operation.

-2. **Run EF5 and Check the Outputs:**
+2. Run EF5 and Check the Outputs:

 Run EF5 using the control file configured in the previous step.
 When the process is complete, two new files will be generated: